Invariants and Home Spaces in Transition Systems and Petri Nets: Other behavioral properties

 \subsection{Home spaces and home states}

-The notion of home space was first defined in \cite{M83} for Petri Nets.
-Here, we extend its definition without difficulties as soon as a conceptual model allows building up the reachability set and its associated reachability graph.
+The notion of home space was first defined in \cite{M83} for Petri Nets relatively to a single initial state.
+Here, we effortlessly extend its definition relatively to a nonempty subset of states and beyond Petri Nets to any CM equipped with a reachability graph.

+Home spaces are extremely useful to analyze various behavioral properties such as liveness, or resilience (see \cite{FinHil24} for a formal definition of resilience).
+This notion can also be used to support the proof of behavioral properties that require to eventually become satisfied (for a subset of states) after executing a specific sequence of transitions.

+Verifying that a set is a home space is not always easy.
+In this regard, the knowledge of the reachability sets and associated reachability graph is often very useful.
+A corpus of decidability properties can be found in \cite{ValkJ85,EJ89} or more recently in \cite{FinHil24,JALE22,JLr2024}.
+For instance, in \cite{JALE22}, the fact that a given set is an A-home space is proven decidable for home state when the conceptual model is a Petri Net but is still open in the general case.